Rust-Cameroon/async-chat/docs/block_on.md

 }
 ```

-We can call the function cheapo_request from an ordinary, synchronous function(like the main, for
-example), using the async_std's task::block_on function, which takes a future and poll it until it return
-a value as seen above.
+We can call the function cheapo_request from an ordinary, synchronous function (like main, for example), using async_std's task::block_on function, which takes a future and polls it until it returns a value as seen above.

-So in summary, the block_on function is used to execute asynchronous block synchronously in rust.
+So in summary, the block_on function is used to execute asynchronous blocks synchronously in Rust.